-These guidelines are established for the purpose of preventing radiation-related health hazards to workers engaged in decontamination works of objects contaminated with radioactive materials discharged by the accident of the Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Company (TEPCO) associated with the Great East Japan Earthquake on 11 March 2011, in conjunction with the enforcement of the "Ordinance on Prevention of Ionizing Radiation Hazards at Works to Decontaminate Soil and Wastes Contaminated by Radioactive Materials Resulting from the Great East Japan Earthquake and Related Works" (Ordinance of the Ministry of Health, Labour and Welfare No. 152 of 2011; hereinafter referred to as the "Ionizing Radiation Ordinance for Decontamination")
+These guidelines are established for the purpose of preventing radiation-related health hazards to workers engaged in decontamination work of objects contaminated with radioactive materials discharged by the accident at the Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Company (TEPCO) associated with the Great East Japan Earthquake on 11 March 2011, in conjunction with the enforcement of the "Ordinance on Prevention of Ionizing Radiation Hazards at Work to Decontaminate Soil and Waste Contaminated by Radioactive Materials Resulting from the Great East Japan Earthquake and Related Work" (Ordinance of the Ministry of Health, Labour and Welfare No. 152 of 2011; hereinafter referred to as the "Ionizing Radiation Ordinance for Decontamination")

-Together with the Ionizing Radiation Ordinance for Decontamination, these guidelines aim at a proper effort to help further promote the measures for the prevention of radiation hazards during the decontamination works and a collective provision of the essence of the actions that employers should take including the provisions specified in the Industrial Safety and Health Act (Act No. 57, 1972) and other relevant laws and regulations, in addition to the provisions specified in the Ionizing Radiation Ordinance for Decontamination.
+Together with the Ionizing Radiation Ordinance for Decontamination, these guidelines aim at proper efforts to help further promote measures for the prevention of radiation hazards during decontamination work and a collective provision of the essence of the actions that employers should take including the provisions specified in the Industrial Safety and Health Act (Act No. 57, 1972) and other relevant laws and regulations, in addition to the provisions specified in the Ionizing Radiation Ordinance for Decontamination.

 The intention of these guidelines is to protect workers from radiation hazards.
-However, it also has the purpose of being used for individual proprietors, self-employed workers and volunteers.
+However, it also has the purpose of being used for individual proprietors, self-employed workers, and volunteers.